thedunnlab/SLCMA-pipeline/README.md

 - `function-SLCMA-complete-cases.R`

-A function to run the SLCMA / least angle regression (LARS) using complete data (i.e, this function does not accomodate imputed objects.)
-Two post-selection inference options are available: the covariance test (`covTest`) or selective inference (`sI`).
-Note that because the `covTest` package has been archived, we included the source code in this script.
+A function to run the SLCMA / least angle regression (LARS) using complete data.
+This function does not accomodate imputed objects.
+The post-selection inference method, selective inference (`sI`), is used.

 - `example-SLCMA-complete-cases.R`